Leaky Heart Valve

 Moderate or severe tricuspid regurgitation may result from pulmonary hypertension.
 Pulmonary hypertension is high blood pressure in the pulmonary artery.
 This high blood pressure has many possible causes.
 The main one is congestive heart failure.

-Medicines aren’t effective in treating tricuspid regurgitation.
+Medicines may not be effective in treating tricuspid regurgitation.
 Diuretics, or water pills, can help relieve body swelling, or edema, that’s due to congestive heart failure.
 The swelling is not always present, however.

 The tricuspid valve may be repaired during surgery to correct other leaky heart valves.
 Surgical repair of the tricuspid valve generally works better than replacing it.
 Surgery to replace the tricuspid valve by itself (not along with the mitral or aortic valve) is only recommended in rare cases.